-However, for all of GraphQL's greatness, it is missing a couple things that we have (and you might) find very useful in defining your schemas.
-Namely GraphQL has a limited set of scalar types and we have found there are some additional scalar types that are useful in being more precise in our schemas.
+However, for all of GraphQL's greatness, it is missing a couple of things that we have (and you might) find very useful in defining your schemas.
+Namely GraphQL has a limited set of scalar types, and we have found there are some additional scalar types that are useful in being more precise in our schemas.
 Thankfully, those sharp GraphQL folks provided a simple way to add new custom scalar types if needed.
 That's what this package does.

 GraphQL Scalars is a library of custom GraphQL scalar types for creating precise type-safe GraphQL schemas.

 ID Scalar types by default.
 Those scalar types help you identify the data and validate it before transferring it between client and server.
 But you might need more specific scalars for your GraphQL application, to help you better describe and validate your app’s data.

 We don't fault the GraphQL folks for these omissions.
 They have kept the core small and clean.
 Arguably not every project needs these additional scalar types.
 But we have, and now you can use them too if needed.